 IV Sedation is a form of sedation that is administered by IV into a vein that relaxes you during your appointment.
-It has a few variations: the first is referred to as “twilight” sedation where you’re still conscious and the second is called general anaesthesia.
-Twilight sedation is used when local anaesthetic isn’t enough but deeper sedation is not needed.
-If deeper sedation is needed, you will be recommended to be treated under general anaesthesia.
+It has a few variations: the first is referred to as “twilight” sedation where you’re still conscious and the second is called general anesthesia.
+Twilight sedation is used when local anesthetic isn’t enough but deeper sedation is not needed.
+If deeper sedation is needed, you will be recommended to be treated under general anesthesia.

 General anesthesia (GA) is the deepest form of sedation and you will be completely unconscious.
 This type of sedation is performed either in a hospital or in a clinic with an anesthesiologist who can administer the sedation while monitoring your vital signs.
 GA is needed when either a patient has severe dental anxiety or major dental surgery is needed (difficult extractions, jaw surgery, etc).